naveen-420/intern-python-test/README.md

 1. Create a new public GitHub repository named yourfirstname-python-test in your github account.
 2. Add all files listed above.
-3. Include this README.md in the root of your repository.
+3. Include README.md in the root of your repository.
-4. Share your GitHub repository link to the mail, once completed.
+4. Share the GitHub repository link, once completed.

-### Note: Please don't use ai tools.If you have any questions, please write a mail.
+### Note: If you have any questions, please write a mail.